 How to Make Homemade BBQ Sauce

-- Swap out molasses for the brown sugar or add 3-4 tablespoons molasses depending on how sweet you’d like it.
+- Swap molasses for the brown sugar or add 3-4 tablespoons of molasses, depending on how sweet you’d like it.

 - For a Wyoming or Montana Rocky Mountain style sauce, try adding ¼ cup Huckleberry Preserves (or blackberry, strawberry, etc)

 - Spicier?
-Add double the amount of Cayenne pepper, or even try adding an additional 1 teaspoon of Chipotle Chili Powder (fabulous in this Chipotle Grilled Chicken marinade I might add) or 1 teaspoon of Smokey Paprika.
+Add double the amount of Cayenne pepper, or even try adding 1 teaspoon of Chipotle Chili Powder or 1 teaspoon of Smoked Paprika.

 - Love garlic?
-Add 2-3 cloves of minced garlic or 1 teaspoon ground garlic or Dorot frozen garlic, you are missing out if you haven’t tried these!
-Use 2-3 squares which are equal to 1 clove each.
-Love these, I get in the frozen section at Trader Joe’s.
+Add 2-3 cloves of minced garlic or 1 teaspoon garlic powder or Dorot frozen garlic, you are missing out if you haven’t tried these!
+Use 2-3 squares, which are equal to 1 clove each.
+Love these, I get them in the frozen section at Trader Joe’s.

 Rocky Mountain Homemade Barbecue Sauce can be used on just about any protein!
 You can baste it, dip it, drench it, slather it, dunk it, pour it!
 It’s especially delicious on pulled pork and or chicken, or any grilled meats.
 How will you use it?
 Some of our favorites are below: